-- 10.1.4 Time release under the BeTTR program should not be a substitute for individual or Tasmanian Polytechnic learning programs - it is designed to supplement, not replace other learning programs. - 10.1.5 In consultation and agreement with the supervisor, time release for a beginning teacher may be "banked" up to a maximum of the equivalent of six hours to accommodate a "block" release for the beginning teacher to attend or participate in a one-day professional development program or activity. - 10.2 For all teaching staff other than those described in clause 10.1, the following provisions will apply: - 10.2.1 A full-time employee in his/her first or second year of employment and who is undertaking a course of training approved by the employer or required by the Teachers' Registration Board can utilise up to 120 hours of direct learning in a calendar year for the purpose of completing the course without having to 'make-up' such time.
+- 9.1 In addition to the provisions contained in the Award, the following provisions shall also apply. - 9.2 A full-time employee in his/her first or second year of employment and who is undertaking a course of training approved by the employer or required by the Teachers' Registration Board can utilise up to 120 hours of direct learning in a calendar year for the purpose of completing the course without having to 'make-up' such time.
 This can include workshops, classes or other activities.
 These hours may be utilised to accommodate a block release such as for a workshop.
-For the purpose of this provision, a course of training that would be approved is the Certificate IV in Training & Assessment, the Diploma of Training and Assessment or the Bachelor of Adult and Vocational Education.
+For the purpose of this provision, a course of training that would be approved is the Certificate IV in Training & Assessment, the Diploma of Training and Assessment or the Bachelor of Education (Applied Learning).